markgordon22/Jerseys-for-tims/README.md

 ### Design
 -  #### Colour Scheme
    The color of the site adopted a yellow(#ffc107), a lightgrey(#343A40) and white(#ffffff)due to being a attractive array of colors.
 A decision was made at the start to not use green as a dominant color despite celtic fc that actually play in green kits.
-My thought though however was since the majority of the jerseys will be green, I refuted the idea of incorporating green into the foundation of the website make up to prevent green overflow.[Color-Hex:](https://coolors.co/)
+My thought though however was since the majority of the jerseys will be green, I refuted the idea of incorporating green into the foundation of the website make up to prevent green overflow.[Color-Hex:](https://coolors.co/).
+I decided to give the contact page an antique-white background as the form was the only material in the block content so it look very light on content and unattractive to the user since the whole block content was nearly completley white excluding the heading and buttons.

    ![image](uximages/coolors.png)

 ### Typography
 The font used for the site was [Noto Sans TC ](https://fonts.google.com/specimen/Noto+Sans+TC).
-A very clear, concise and readable font family from [google fonts](https://fonts.google.com/)
+A very clear, concise and readable font family from [google fonts](https://fonts.google.com/).
+Sans serif was used as the back up font in the case that Noto Sans TC did not work.

 ### Imagery

-Images for the site were compiled from google images.
+Images for the site were taken from google images.

 ### Icons
 The icons used throughout the site are taken from [Font Awesome](https://fontawesome.com/).
 Particularly for social media icons.